-Compliance with other Standards 1.2.1
+1.2.1 Compliance with other Standards

 Compliance with this standard does not eliminate the need to comply with other applicable City, County, State and Federal ordinances and regulations.
-This includes, but is not limited to, the submission and approval of preliminary and final subdivision plats, permits for construction in a regulated floodplain/floodway, building and zoning permits, construction inspections, and coordination with other administering authorities.
-Subsection I-1 includes minimum coordination requirements with each administering authority.
+This includes, but is not limited to, the submission and approval of IAC titles of primary and secondary, permits for construction in a regulated floodplain/floodway, building and zoning permits, construction inspections, and coordination with other administering authorities.
+Section 1.3 includes additional requirements with each administering authority.